nginxinc/nginx-amplify-doc/amplify-guide.md

 You need to define [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) in your NGINX configuration for key NGINX graphs to appear in the web interface.
 If [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) is already enabled, the agent should be able to locate it automatically.

-If you're using NGINX Plus, then you need to configure either the *stub_status* module, or the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) monitoring.
+If you're using NGINX Plus, then you need to configure either the *stub_status* module, or the NGINX Plus [API module](http://nginx.org/en/docs/http/ngx_http_api_module.html).

-Without *stub_status* or the NGINX Plus extended status, the agent will NOT be able to collect key NGINX metrics required for further monitoring and analysis.
+Without *stub_status* or the NGINX Plus status API, the agent will NOT be able to collect key NGINX metrics required for further monitoring and analysis.

 Add the *stub_status* configuration as follows.
 You may also grab this config snippet [here](https://gist.githubusercontent.com/ptreyes/0b34d184de75f95478eb/raw/11f40f1ab7efb4278142054a11cea32323202320/stub_status.conf):